MBigaj/MBigaj/README.md

   </p>
 <hr>

-Besides work I try to improve my skills on the daily, currently working on an engineering thesis - Talis, a website for board game enthusiasts!
-Tech Stack -> React, Django, PostgreSQL Currently I started a new project with FastAPI, MongoDB and React!
+Besides work I try to improve my skills on the daily, currently working on a personal project - DSTBG, a website for Dark Souls the Board Game!
+Tech Stack:
+- FastAPI
+- ReactJS
+- MongoDB
+- Docker
+- NewRelic

 mikolaj.bigaj.00@gmail.com - for any work related topics